EnricoZorzetto/mevpy/README.md

 download and unzip the folder mevpy with its content on your working directory.
 An example of application to a time series can be found in the test_mevpy.ipynb notebook

 Dependancies:
-The package requires Python version 3.xx. installed with other common packages (numpy, scipy, pandas, matplotlib)
+The package works with any version of Python 3 and requires a few common packages (numpy, scipy, pandas, and matplotlib).
+Recommended convention to import the package is 'import mevpy as mev'

 Enrico Zorzetto acknowledges support from the Division of Earth and Ocean Sciences, Duke University and the NASA Earth and Space Science Fellow-